If You Want it Bad Enough, Anything is Possible

 Dr. Samuel and his caring staff changed my life.
-I have lost 136 lbs after having the gastric bypass surgery at the University of Iowa Hospitals and Clinics.
-I was fully prepared for everything before, during and after surgery because of the program at UI Hospitals and Clinics.
+I have lost 136 pounds after having gastric bypass surgery at the University of Iowa Hospitals and Clinics.
+I was fully prepared for everything before, during, and after surgery because of the program at UI Hospitals and Clinics.

 I was at my breaking point when I heard about gastric bypass surgery.
 It was Thanksgiving 2002, and I was embarrassed and depressed.
 Nothing fit and my body ached.
 I had trouble sitting comfortably in an airplane seat and had developed gout.
-I had reached my all time highest weight of 269 pounds.
-I’ve struggled with my weight since the age of seven when I was diagnosed with a curable disease of my right hip.
+I had reached my all-time highest weight of 269 pounds.
+I’d struggled with my weight since the age of seven when I was diagnosed with a curable disease of my right hip.

 Of course, I always used that as my excuse for getting big because I had been taken out of almost every sport I was in at the time.
 But I also used this as my excuse long after I was cured.
 The excuses needed to stop.
 I was slowly killing myself with food.
 I went from weight-loss program to weight-loss program, always searching for a magic pill, something to cure my mind with the extreme embarrassment and depression I felt as a result.

 I was upset with myself.
 I had my life on track other than my weight.
 I found the love of my life and had a supportive family, a fun and rewarding job, and I have traveled throughout Southeast Asia with only a backpack and a dream of adventure.
 But the one thing, no matter how many different diets I had tried or programs I had been on, the weight always came back.
 It was the one thing I could not get a grasp on.
 I loved food so much.